-Mapping to entities - an object with a member decorated with a KeyAttribute
+Mapping to entities - an object with a member decorated with a KeyAttribute - uses a couple of extra rules.

 Entity Keys

-are not mapped, unless the mapping is a deep clone.
+By default, members decorated with a KeyAttribute are not mapped, unless the mapping is a deep clone.
 Entity key values are usually generated by a data store, and some ORMs will ignore key value updates, or in some cases, throw an exception.

-members, you can configure the behaviour that suits your needs, or configure a custom data source.
+If you need to map KeyAttribute members, you can configure the behaviour that suits your needs, or configure a custom data source.

 Optional Related Entity Keys